-Large structural mutations have resulted in genome expansion in the Oryza sativa lineage (9).
-TE activity - a major driver - appears to have diminished although there is evidence for continued transpositional activity at low frequency in contemporary breeding material (10).
+Large structural mutations have resulted in genome expansion in the Oryza sativa lineage [13].
+TE activity-a major driver-appears to have diminished although there is evidence for continued transpositional activity at low frequency in contemporary breeding material [14].
 Given the repetitive nature of TEs, their activity can be very difficult to assess using short-read sequencing technology.
 Long-reads, which can span the critical ~12 kb threshold of full-length retrotransposons, have proven central to characterizing TE events at sequence-level resolution.
 In order to identify TE events and additional complex SVs, we employed PacBio long-read technology to generate a de novo assembly of a foundational US rice variety, Carolina Gold ("CarGold").
 In addition to its significance to US rice breeding, CarGold is representative of the major tropical branch of the O. sativa japonica subpopulation.

-The CarGold long-read assembly resulted in 208 contigs with an N50 of 12.88 Mb (Supplemental Table 1).
-These were scaffolded into pseudomolecules using the Nipponbare temperate japonica reference (IRGSP-1.0.59), 97.4% of which was covered by the CarGold assembly (Supplemental Figure 4).
-In addition to high coverage, the CarGold assembly shows excellent contiguity with Nipponbare, even for centromeric content.
+The CarGold long-read assembly resulted in 208 contigs with an N50 of 12.88 Mb (S1 Table).
+PacBio contigs were scaffolded into pseudomolecules using the Nipponbare temperate japonica reference (IRGSP-1.0.59), 97.4% of which was covered by the CarGold assembly (S4 Fig).
+In addition to high coverage, the CarGold assembly shows excellent contiguity with Nipponbare, even for centromeric content, and nearly identical core gene content (S2 Table).
 The centromere of chromosome 6 is one exception: it appears to contain three major inversions, although we did not pursue confirmation of these given that the internal content appears to be contiguous and they represent gene poor regions outside the scope of the study.
+In both general metrics and fine-scale accuracy relative to an Indica outgroup, this PacBio assembly appears to be superior to a recently released assembly of the same variety that used a hybrid Nanopore/Illumina approach [15] and offers an interesting comparison of the two methodologies (S12 Fig).
+Most notably, the Nanopore assembly appears to be prone to collapsing repeats into false insertions.
+Interestingly, while collinearity with an Indica variety genome supports internal structure of chromosome 6 inversion, the recent Carolina Gold Select Nanopore assembly supports the large-scale Nipponbare configuration (see above and S12 Fig).
+Whether or not this is a convergent scaffolding error remains to be determined but such an error is plausible given the inter-contiguous nature of the break in the otherwise accurate CarGold PacBio assembly.

 To characterize >50bp SVs, CarGold, Nipponbare, and O. glaberrima chromosomes were aligned.
-Using the O. glaberrima outgroup, the ancestral state of an indel between japonica subtypes could be inferred (Figure 1A and (9, 11)).
+Using the O. glaberrima outgroup [16], the ancestral state of an indel between japonica subtypes could be inferred (Fig 1A and [13,17]).
 As expected, the majority of events were in the outgroup relative to O. sativa.
 Because they cannot be inferred, such outgroup events were removed in the following analyses.
-All inferred events were compared with SVs identified using CarGold PacBio reads directly aligned to Nipponbare reference and called with pbsv (https://github.com/PacificBiosciences/pbsv, v2.2), currently the best SV caller for long-read data (12).
+All inferred events were compared with SVs identified using CarGold PacBio reads directly aligned to Nipponbare reference and called with pbsv (https://github.com/PacificBiosciences/pbsv, v2.2), currently the best SV caller for long-read data [18].
 We expected far fewer events to be present in our set since we require stringent border alignments and outgroup alignment.
-Indeed, whereas pbsv calls 18,238 SVs, we called 5,571 SVs (Supplemental File 4).
+Indeed, whereas pbsv calls 18,238 SVs, we called 5,571 SVs (S4 File).
 82% of the SVs we inferred overlapped pbsv SVs.
-Of those that did not, 92% of involved insertion of 5% or more of the total SV.
+Of those that did not, 92% involved insertion of 5% or more of the total SV.
 Manual curation revealed that the insertion was generally present in aligned reads but either the SV was in a hemizygous state or a deletion occurring in conjunction with the insertion (see below) had apparently disrupted pbsv's ability to call the SV.